Linan552/Madidi-project/README.md

   -'BC': is a 'dist' object with the total Bray-Curtis distace.
 The other three elements are additive fractions of 'BC'.
   -'BC.ws': is the component of 'BC' owing to within-species variation in abundance.
   -'BC.wg': is the component of 'BC' owing to turnover of species WITHIN groups.
   -'BC.ag': is the component of 'BC' owing to turnover of species AMONG groups.
 -'sorensen' - the second list, contains three elements:
   -'S': is a 'dist' object with the total Sorensen distace.
   -'S.wg': is the component of "S" owing to turnover of species WITHIN groups.
   -'S.ag': is the component of "S" owing to turnover of species AMONG groups.
+* Bullet 1
+* Bullet 2
+  * Bullet 2a
+  * Bullet 2b
+* Bullet 3
 ---
 ### '01_and_02_make_phylogeny.R'
 uses the tree dataset to generate a time calibrated phylogeny by placing taxa into Smith and Brown’s (2018) global mega-phylogeny of seed plants  (via V.phylomaker).